 Blue Lagoon

 Blue Lagoon is one of Egypt’s and probably the world’s most relaxed beach spots.
-The quite literally crystal-clear water of the lagoon is perfect for enjoying a warm dip under the sun, and the white luscious sandy beach is great for a relaxing sunbath.
+The lagoon’s crystal-clear water is perfect for enjoying a warm dip under the sun, and the white, luscious sandy beach is great for a relaxing sunbath.

-Aside from kitesurfing, swimming and tanning, you can enjoy a truly unique experience at the Blue Lagoon, as there are several tents and bedouin themed housings by the lagoon’s water open for visitors to stay in without cell phone connection, wi-fi, or even modern bathrooms, providing a truly therapeutic experience.
+Aside from kitesurfing, swimming, and tanning, you can enjoy a truly unique experience at the Blue Lagoon.
+Several tents and bedouin-themed housings by the lagoon’s water are open for visitors to stay in without cell phone connection, Wi-Fi, or even modern bathrooms, providing a truly therapeutic experience.

 Blue Hole

-If you are after a giant adrenaline rush, then put the Blue Hole on the very top of your to-go places in Dahab.
-The Blue Hole is a 300-meter-deep meteor-made hole where you can go scuba diving or free diving and witness firsthand the breathtaking wonders of the red sea life.
+If you are after a giant adrenaline rush, put the Blue Hole on the top of your to-go places in Dahab.
+The Blue Hole is a 300-meter-deep meteor-made hole where you can go scuba diving or free diving and witness firsthand the breathtaking wonders of the Red Sea life.
 Imagine colorful coral reefs, rare fish, and exotic sea creatures just swimming around you, odds are you are going to need to bring your camera along because you will most definitely want to document this incredible experience.

 Ras Abu Galum

-Snorkeling or diving in Ras Abu Galum is a truly soul-cleansing experience.
-Swimming just a couple of feet away from some of the ocean’s rarest and even fatal creatures while looking up sky-high rock mountains can be really humbling and centering, and this is exactly what the National Park of Ras Abu Galum offers its visitors.
-Just make sure to stick to your diving coach if this is your first time snorkeling or diving because as humbling as the experience can be, it can also be quite overwhelming.
+Snorkelling or diving in Ras Abu Galum is a truly soul-cleansing experience.
+Swimming just a couple of feet away from some of the ocean’s rarest and even fatal creatures while looking up sky-high rock mountains can be humbling and centring, and this is precisely what the National Park of Ras Abu Galum offers its visitors.
+Just stick to your diving coach if this is your first time snorkelling or diving because as humbling as the experience can be, it can also be quite overwhelming.

 Mount Sinai and St. Catherine Monastery

-Although not located in Dahab, visiting Dahab gives you the chance to experience one of the most stunning sunrises you can ever witness from the top of Mount Sinai, also known as Mount Moses.
-All you need to do is just take a road trip through the night from Dahab to St. Catherine Town where you can climb up Mount Sinai or Mount Moses and stand in the same place where Moses received the Ten Commandments.
-After coming down, you can enjoy an unforgettable tour around St. Catherine’s Church which is the oldest monastery still in use, and a Unesco World Heritage Site.
+Although not located in Dahab, visiting Dahab allows you to experience one of the most stunning sunrises you can ever witness from the top of Mount Sinai, also known as Mount Moses.
+All you need to do is take a road trip through the night from Dahab to St. Catherine Town, where you can climb Mount Sinai or Mount Moses and stand in the same place where Moses received the Ten Commandments.
+After coming down, you can enjoy an unforgettable tour around St. Catherine’s Church, the oldest monastery still in use, and a Unesco World Heritage Site.

 Lighthouse Dive Site

-If you are not exactly an experienced diver, or you can’t even swim, you can still enjoy the underwater wonders of the red sea in Dahab through dive sites like Lighthouse.
-At Lighthouse, you can see some beautiful coral reefs and sea creatures without diving too deep as the coral is near to the shore.
-Also, if you are looking to learn diving, Lighthouse is great for your first try because it is easy to access, offers various depth ranges, and also provides a confined water training area thanks to its large sandy slopes.
+If you are not exactly an experienced diver, or you can’t even swim, you can still enjoy the underwater wonders of the Red Sea in Dahab through dive sites like Lighthouse.
+At Lighthouse, you can see beautiful coral reefs and sea creatures without diving too deep as the coral is near the shore.
+Also, suppose you are looking to learn diving.
+In that case, Lighthouse is excellent for your first try because it is easy to access, offers various depth ranges, and provides a confined water training area thanks to its large sandy slopes.

-• Shopping for some unique souvenirs from Dahab’s famous bazaars area and walkway.
+- Shopping for some unique souvenirs from Dahab’s famous bazaar area and walkway.

 Best time to travel to Dahab

 Now that you are convinced to ship off to Dahab for your next adventure, it is time to start planning, starting with when exactly you should take this step.
-The weather in Dahab is dry and sunny basically all year long with a very minimal chance of rain.
-However, the best time to visit Dahab is between January and April as the weather is warm and pleasant during day time, cool and breezy during the night.
+The weather in Dahab is dry and sunny all year, with a very minimal chance of rain.
+However, the best time to visit Dahab is between January and April, as the weather is warm and pleasant during the day and cool and breezy during the night.

 How to get there?

-Now that you have covered when you should go, you are probably wondering how you are getting there.
-There are two ways to get to Dahab; you can either take a plane or take the bus.
+Now that you have covered when you should go, you probably wonder how you are getting there.
+There are two ways to get to Dahab: take a plane or take the bus.

-If you are settled on flying, you will need to fly to Sharm El Sheikh Airport, and from there you can either take a taxi up to Dahab or take a taxi to the Sharm El Sheikh bus station and take a bus from there to Dahab which would take about 1 hour to get there.
+If you are settled on flying, you will need to fly to Sharm El Sheikh Airport.
+From there, you can either take a taxi up to Dahab or take a taxi to the Sharm El Sheikh bus station and take a bus to Dahab, which would take about one hour.

-If you are traveling from Cairo, and decide that you are in the mood for a long road trip, then you can take the bus from Cairo to Dahab, this bus ride would take around 9 hours.
+If you are travelling from Cairo and decide that you are in the mood for a long road trip, you can take the bus from Cairo to Dahab.
+This bus ride would take around 9 hours.

 How to get around?

-Despite having all these amazing sights and attractions, Dahab is actually quite small, and most of the hotels, restaurants, and cafes are located along the shore.
-Therefore, it is fairly easy to go everywhere on foot.
+Despite these fantastic sights and attractions, Dahab is relatively small, and most hotels, restaurants, and cafes are located along the shore.
+Therefore, it is pretty easy to go everywhere on foot.
 However, if you don’t feel like walking, you can take a minibus, a taxi, or even rent a bike or a scooter.

 Where to stay there?

-Though it is one of the best places that you can ever visit, Dahab is actually quite a budget-friendly travel destination, it offers several accommodation options that suit all sorts of budgets.
-There are options such as hostels, camps, dorms, as well as private housings, hotels, luxurious resorts, and seaside villas.
+Though it is one of the best places you can visit, Dahab is actually quite a budget-friendly travel destination.
+It offers several accommodation options that suit all sorts of budgets.
+There are options such as hostels, camps, and dorms, as well as private housing, hotels, luxurious resorts, and seaside villas.

-Now that you are basically done planning, don’t forget to add the most important item to your traveling checklist, which is to enjoy every moment and completely immerse yourself in the beauty and enchantment of Sinai’s jewel; Dahab.
+Now that you are done planning, remember to add the most essential item to your travel checklist: enjoy every moment and completely immerse yourself in the beauty and enchantment of Sinai’s jewel, Dahab.